How to Join Berlin's Sex-Positive and Kinky Scene

 How do I set boundaries before going to a sex-positive party or club?

 Before the event, write down what you do and do not want — activities, touch, photos, DMs.
 Share them with anyone you are going with.
 Agree on a check-in signal and an exit plan.
 Decide in advance what you will say if someone pushes — something as simple as "not tonight, thanks" is enough, and you do not owe a reason.
 Bring less than you think: less alcohol, fewer commitments, more space to change your mind.
 Our event guidelines cover what is expected at Kink-Y events.
+For the full guide on responding when a boundary is crossed, see Consent: When Boundaries Are Crossed.

 How can I avoid bad experiences when entering the kinky lifestyle?